 Female Gametophyte and Nutritive Tissue

 This tissue stores large quantities of lipids, proteins, and carbohydrates that sustain the embryo during dormancy and fuel early germination.
-In many pine species, for example, the megagametophyte serves as the primary energy source until the seedling can produce its own food through photosynthesis.
+Worth adding: in many pine species, for example, the megagametophyte serves as the primary energy source until the seedling can produce its own food through photosynthesis.
 The breakdown of these reserves is tightly regulated by hormones and enzymes, ensuring that nutrients are released in a controlled manner.
 This efficiency allows gymnosperm seedlings to establish themselves even in nutrient-poor soils where rapid resource acquisition is critical.

 Seed Coat: Protection and Controlled Exchange